-After being released from jail, the driver should first find out which traffic court sent in the FTA suspension to the Department of Driver Services.
+After you are released from jail, you should first find out which traffic court sent in the FTA suspension to the Department of Driver Services (DDS).
 The easiest way to do this is to get a copy of your driving record.
-The FTA suspension should be visible on the driving history and it should identify which court initiated the suspension.
+The FTA suspension should be visible on your driving history, and it should identify which court initiated it.

-In some courts, resolving the FTA suspension may be as simple as paying the FTA fine.
-Depending on the court however, the suspension will not be lifted until the underlying citation is resolved.
+In some courts, resolving the FTA suspension may be as simple as paying a fine.
+Depending on the court, however, the suspension will not be lifted until you deal with the underlying citation.
 That typically means entering a guilty plea.

-This is where a driver can inadvertently make the situation even worse than it already is.
-Drivers tend to want to reinstate the license as quickly as possible.
-Acting with haste at this point in the process can lead to devastating consequences, especially if the driver is unaware of the collateral consequences of pleading guilty to the underlying offense.
+This is where you can inadvertently make the situation worse.
+Drivers tend to want to reinstate their license as quickly as possible.
+But acting with haste at this point in the process can lead to devastating consequences, especially if you are unaware of the collateral repercussions of pleading guilty to the underlying offense.

-For instance, if the driver is under 21 years old, it is likely that a guilty plea to two or more offenses, or any single four-point offense will suspend his Georgia driving privileges.
-Other offenses, such as hit and run or suspended license will suspend the license of any Georgia driver.
+For instance, if you are under 21 years old, it is likely that a guilty plea to two or more offenses or any single four-point offense will suspend your Georgia driving privileges.
+Other charges, such as a hit-and-run, will get your license suspended no matter your age or number of points.

 FTA license suspensions can be messy.
-They often lead to unexpected suspended license charges and they can be time consuming and expensive for drivers.
-Luckily with some research and a lot of leg work, they can often be cleared up without an attorney.
+They often lead to unexpected suspended license charges, and they can be time-consuming and expensive to resolve.
+Luckily, with some research and a lot of leg work, you can often clear them up without an attorney.

 However, if you would like help navigating and simplifying the process, reach out to one of our attorneys today.